tduranf/VScode_Arduino_ESP32/1_setup.md

 - Create a fist Arduino folder (i.e. blink) and file (i.e. blink.ino) with the same name and extension "ino"
 - Delete (if exists) "arduino.json" file
 - Open the Command Palette (Ctrl+Shift+P) and run "Arduino: Initialize" to create a new arduino.json file
+- Specify the File you want to upload
+- Do not care about the Selected program in Bottom menu bar!
+(This is not used).
 - Specify Board: ESP32 Dev Module as a generic ESP32 board
+- The compiler is selected automatically on "Arduino"
 - Specify the port (usually COM3: Silicon Labs CP210x USB) in low bar menu
 - In this arduino.json file add: "output": "./Programs/blink/build" (modify to the program path)
-- Verify the Selected program in Bottom menu bar is the correct one.
 - this will make compilation files to be available for future project modifications with less compilation time
-- If you find errors in include lines, fix this errors selecting "Disable squiggles errors" (this will be added in "settings.json")
+- If you find errors in include lines, fix this errors selecting "Disable squiggles errors" (this will be added in "settings.json"--> "C_Cpp.errorSquiggles": "disabled")
 - Now you can upload (it compiles first and uploads later)
-- The compiler is selected automatically on "Arduino"

 For successive program uploads:
 - Modify the program
 - modify the arduino.json
-- Initialyse again with Crtl+shift+P --> Initialize
-- A new [Starting] line will start
-- Perhaps ESP32 reset will be needed
+- Select "Verify" or "Upload"